adobeemeapartners/mop-cdp-stockholm2022/README.md

 * On-boarding can be complex and form intensive for loans or investments
 * Communications are static and doesn’t adjust to changes in customer context

-All front-end assets can be also accessed here: [Demo System Next Projects](https://builder.adobedemo.com)

 ### Scenario A: Luma (Retail)

 Challenges: